michaeluno/uploader-anywhere/readme.txt

 == Changelog ==

+= 1.0.2 =
+- Fixed a bug that a menu icon was not set in WordPress below v3.8.

 = 1.0.1 - 2014/11/26 =
 - Fixed a layout issue in Internet Explorer.
 - Updated [Admin Page Framework](https://wordpress.org/plugins/admin-page-framework/).